Beam model of Doppler backscattering: Introduction

-There are a series of problems we seek to address: mismatch attenuation, wavenumber resolution, and localisation of the signal.
-We seek a model that can account for all of them in realistic geometries and realistic turbulence spectra.
-The model that we have developed is an extension of the already extensive work on reciprocity done by Gusakov and collaborators \cite{Piliya:reciprocity:2002, Gusakov:scattering_slab:2004, Bulanin:spatial_spectral_resolution:2006, Gusakov:1D_RCDR:2011, Krutkin:DBS_synthetic:2019}.
-We have introduced more geometry, not assumed a particular turbulence spectrum, and used beam tracing to make the problem more tractable.
+There is a series of problems we seek to address: mismatch attenuation, wavenumber resolution, and localisation of the signal.
+We build a model that can account for all of them in realistic geometries and for realistic turbulence spectra.
+The model that we develop is an extension of previous work on reciprocity by Gusakov and collaborators \cite{Piliya:reciprocity:2002, Gusakov:scattering_slab:2004, Bulanin:spatial_spectral_resolution:2006, Gusakov:1D_RCDR:2011, Krutkin:DBS_synthetic:2019}.
+We introduce more geometry, do not assume a particular turbulence spectrum, and use beam tracing to make the problem more tractable.
 Since wavenumber resolution and localisation are already widely studied \cite{Hirsch:DBS:2001, Gusakov:scattering_slab:2004, Bulanin:spatial_spectral_resolution:2006}, we present our insight on them later in the paper with only a brief introduction here.
 The rest of this section will focus on the mismatch attenuation.

 In order for detectable backscattering to occur, the wavevector of the turbulent fluctuations at a particular point has to be twice in magnitude and opposite in direction to the wavevector of the probe beam at that point (Figure \ref{fig:schematic}).
 This Bragg condition determines the dominant turbulent wavenumber probed by DBS.
 The extent to which other wavenumbers are also backscattered into the detector is given by the wavenumber resolution, while the contribution of various points along the ray to the backscattered signal is known as the localisation or spatial resolution.